Course Title: Bachelor of Science (Honours) in Environmental Health

 The air we breathe, the water we drink, the food we eat, our homes and workplaces all can influence our state of health.
 Businesses and individuals must comply with a range of health & safety standards, in food, occupational and environmental areas.

-In this programme, you’ll study issues such as food safety, environmental pollution, occupational safety and health risk management, and how these should be managed.
+In this course, you’ll study issues such as food safety, environmental pollution, occupational safety and health risk management, and how these should be managed.

 Areas of study include environmental health, microbiology, building technology, ecology and entomology, food and water chemistry, noise and radiation, occupational safety and health, food safety, health promotion, air quality, housing policy and defects, and environmental health protection.